kai687/sphinxawesome-theme/docs/demo/text.rst

 .. rst-class:: lead

-   See on this page, how basic text elements appear in the |product|.
+   See how basic text elements appear in the |product|.

 The |product| includes styles for heading levels ``h1``, ``h2``, ``h3``, ``h4``,
 as well as the special rubric heading.